The Legal Bits

 Deregistering children with special educational needs (SEN/SEND)

-Things are a bit different if you are deregistering a child with special educational needs (SEN), or an Education, Health and Care plan (EHC plan).
-If the child is being removed from a special school that was arranged by the local authority, you need to ask permission to home educate from the LA.
+If you are deregistering a child with special educational needs (SEN) or an Education, Health and Care Plan (EHCP), you are still entitled to deregister your child the same as any other, however, if the child is being removed from a special school that was arranged by the local authority, you need to seek approval for your educational provision from the LA first, and then deregister from the school.

 Deregistering in years 10 and 11